qarmin/czkawka/krokiet/README.md

 Default compilation is done by `cargo build --release` and should work on most systems.

-You need the latest available version of Rust to compile it, because Krokiet aims to support the latest slint verions, that should provide best experience(fixed more bugs/new features).
+You need the latest available version of Rust to compile it, because Krokiet aims to support the latest slint verions, that should provide best experience.

-The only exception is building non default skia renderer, that require on windows msvc compiler(not sure how to exactly install it).
+The only exception is building skia renderer which is non default feature that can be enabled manually if you want to use it, that require on windows msvc compiler(not sure how to exactly install it).

 Also skia renderer is written in C++ and uses on platforms like x86_64 and arm64 prebuild binaries, so if you are using different architecture, this library will be build from source, which can take a lot of time and require additional